swistakm/solrq/README.md

 ### safe strings

-All raw string values are treated as unsafe and will be escaped to ensure that final query string will not be broken by some rougue search value this of course can be disabled if you know what you're doing using `Value` wrapper:
+All raw string values are treated as unsafe by default and will be escaped to ensure that final query string will not be broken by some rougue search value.
+This of course can be disabled if you know what you're doing using `Value` wrapper:

     >>> from solrq import Q, Value
     >>> Q(type='foo bar[]')